aaronpowell/aaronpowell.github.io/src/content/posts/2008-11-11-umbraco-interaction-layer-preview-3-take-2.md

 As you may notice reading the comments in my blog post the long-reaching effects of the change&nbsp;were not really considered and it actually resulted in a lot of breakages!
 </p>
 <p>
-Well the Umbraco team has release <a href="https://web.archive.org/web/20081207070804/http://umbraco.org/23648" target="_blank">Umbraco v4&nbsp;Beta 2, Take 2</a>&nbsp;which corrects the issue, but subsiquently left the UIL not working in the latest official v4 release!
+Well the Umbraco team has release <a href="https://web.archive.org/web/20081207070804/http://umbraco.org/23648" target="_blank">Umbraco v4&nbsp;Beta 2, Take 2</a>&nbsp;which corrects the issue, but subsequently left the UIL not working in the latest official v4 release!
 </p>
 <p>
 So I've updated the UIL and celebrated it with a <a href="/web/20081207070804/http://www.aaron-powell.com:80/media/1529/umbracointeractionlayer.preview3.v4.2.zip" target="_blank">Take 2 release of my own</a>.